devfake/novus/README.md

 }
 ```

 So, what we have in our table?
-First, we have `"table"`, this is our tablename, in this case `"users"`.
+First, we have `"table"`, this is our table name, in this case `"users"`.
 Then comes our primary key, `"id"`.
 They will automatically increased.

 Then we have our `"fields"`.
 The primary key will added by default.